Jaredslocker21/massage-at-solid-gym/README.md

 - Code: Some of the code language, layout, and structure of the webisite are examples taken from the love running walkthrough project and the coders coffee.
 - Photos: credits go to open licensed Adobe stock. https://stock.adobe.com/
 - The submit button was inpired by:   https://freefrontend.com/css-submit-buttons/
+- Sign-Up form was inspired by the Love running walk through and http://w3schools.com
 - Help and comradary is super important and I'd like to Credit Lauren Nicole and Mats Simonsson for inspiration and encouragement!
 - My mentor Akshat Garg for the valuable information needed.
 - W3 schools for helping answering question.